aekirkegaard/run_Analysis.R/CodeBook.md

 gsub to remove all characters.
 The resulting column names were sufficient for the data.

 ##Variable Selection Method
 When extracting only the measurements on the mean and standard deviation for each variable the script chooses to also extract the meanFreq variables.
 These are kept because they also contain a mean calculation.
-The grep function is used to select only columns that are mean or standard deviation calcualtions.
+The grep function is used to select only columns that are mean or standard deviation calculations.
 It also selects the subject and activity columns.

 #Steps to Transform Data
 The script: